googlemaps/js-api-loader/README.md

 the library (might be due to poor network conditions and other unforseeable circumstances), the promise is rejected with an error.

-Calling this function for the first time will trigger loading the maps API itself.
-After that, the options can no longer be changed, and trying to do that will log a warning to the console.
+Calling this function for the first time will trigger loading the Google Maps JavaScript API itself.

 The following libraries are available: